SQE Exemptions: Overview

 Do I have to switch to SQE from QLTS?

-Candidates who have passed the QLTS MCT before 1 September 2021 can sit the OSCE assessments and apply for admission up to 31 August 2022.
-Alternatively, candidates can instead sit SQE2 to complete the qualification process up to 31 March 2024 (inclusive).
-There will be three SQE2 sittings in 2023 – April SQE2, July SQE2 and October SQE2.
-Given the results dates, October 2023 will be your last chance to take the SQE2.
-But in case you fail the October sitting, then you will need to take the SQE1 and SQE2 to qualify.
+Candidates who passed the QLTS MCT before 1 September 2021 could sit the OSCE assessments and apply for admission until 31 August 2022.
+Alternatively, they could opt to sit SQE2 to complete the qualification process by 31 March 2024.
+In 2023, there were three SQE2 sittings – April, July, and October.

 SQE exemption for barristers